HOME

 Photos Francis brought home from Holland.

 Francis's brother, Tech/Sgt.
-John Schweikert flew 30 missions in a B-17, first as a Gunner, and later in the war, as an Engineer.
+John Schweikert flew 30 missions in a B-17 bomber, first as a Gunner, and later in the war, as an Engineer.
 At times they dropped Safe Conduct Pass leaflets from the planes.
-John sent these home to my grandfather.
-He earned the Air Medal with four Oak Lleaf Clusters.
+My uncle John sent the leaflets home to my grandfather.
+He earned the Air Medal with four Oak Leaf Clusters.

 .